panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 The first `console.log(message)` correctly logs the variable because `message` is accessed from the scope where it is defined.

-On the other side, the second `console.log(message)` throws a reference error because `message` variable is accessed outside of its scope and simply doesn't exist here.
+But the second `console.log(message)` throws a reference error because `message` variable is accessed outside of its scope: the variable doesn't exist here.

 The code block of `if`, `for`, `while` statements also create a scope.